KSP-CKAN/CKAN/Spec.md

 Version information is generated in such a way as to ensure maximum compatibility.
 For example if the `.version` file specifies that the mod is compatible with KSP version `1.0.2` but the existing `version` specifies `1.0.5` then the version information generated will give a `ksp_version_min` of `1.0.2` and a `ksp_version_max` of `1.0.5`.

+If (and only if) no mod version number has been identified (eg a `#/ckan/http/:url`), then the following field will also be auto-generated:

+- `version`

 ##### `x_netkan_epoch`